hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 Yellow Respawn Numbers
 Drag the folders inside "Yellow Respawn Numbers" into your main folder to change the color of your respawn numbers!

+Spedometer
+Drag the folders inside "Spedometer" into your main folder to add a spedometer at the bottom of your screen, above cap points!